 - Please put your things away.

 - Please get ready for bed and then we can watch some TV.

 Hmm, my examples sound so much more polite in print than when I say them.

 To be honest, predictable language has more to do with the husband than it does Jessie.
 After nearly 28 years of marriage, we’ve fallen into the trap of knowing looks.
 I hate to admit that as a family unit, we all suffer from “implied conversation”.
 I think we are in need of a reboot.

 Speak for Yourself is doing a social experiment where we maintain a dedicated modeling schedule.
 We are to carve out 15 minutes a day, for two weeks where we model language on our AAC devices.
 For us, the best time for uninterrupted modeling is first thing in the morning, from breakfast till Jess’s ride arrives.
-The next best time to catch conversation is before, during and after dinner when we are altogether.
+The next best time to catch conversation is before, during and after dinner when we are all together.

 What I’m going to share next really doesn’t have much to do with the “social experiment”, but rather an ah-ha moment.
 There’s a unique feature on the Speak for Yourself app called Hold that Thought.
 Its purpose is to save the phrase or sentence you were building so you can stop and answer a question.
 As we all know, conversations aren’t always linear, we all subject hop.
 Jess uses this feature more for monologuing than for the intended purpose.
 I, on the other hand, repeat myself every morning.
 These aren’t necessarily stock phrases that I want to add to the Talker but for the full effect, I want this spoken quickly, with authority.

 On second thought, I could add phrases for the husband?